Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewThe United States provided USD 63.3 billion (preliminary data) of ODA in 2024 (USD 61.8 billion in constant terms), representing 0.22% of GNI.1 This was a decrease of 4.4% in real terms in volume and a decrease in the share of GNI from 0.24% in 2023.
-After steady growth in ODA since 2019 – most recently due to increases in aid to Ukraine – the United States’ ODA fell in 2024.
+Copy link to ODA allocation overviewThe United States provided USD 29 billion (preliminary data) of ODA in 2025 (USD 28.2 billion in constant terms), representing 0.09% of GNI.1 This was a decrease of 56.9% in real terms in volume and a 0.14% decrease in the share of GNI from 2024, marking the largest ever year-on-year reduction by any provider.
 The United States has not committed to the 0.7% ODA/GNI target.
-Within the United States’ ODA portfolio in 2023, 99.9% was provided in the form of grants and 0.1% in the form of non-grants.2
+Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as the United States provides only grants.

-In 2024, the United States ranked 25th among Development Assistance Committee (DAC) member countries when ODA is taken as a share of GNI and is the top DAC provider in terms of total ODA volume.
-The United States provided the highest volume of humanitarian assistance in 2023 (USD 12.7 billion), government and civil society (USD 15.1 billion), and health and population (USD 7.7 billion) in terms of bilateral ODA commitments.
-It also provided the largest volume of gross bilateral ODA disbursements to least developed countries (LDCs) (USD 13.6 billion), fragile contexts (USD 18.3 billion), and to and through civil society organisations (CSOs) (USD 11.4 billion).
+In 2025, the United States ranked 33rd among Development Assistance Committee (DAC) member countries when ODA is taken as a share of GNI and is the 2nd largest DAC provider in terms of total ODA volume.
+In 2024, the United States had the highest share of gross bilateral ODA to health and population sectors (15.9%) and was a top provider of ODA to extremely fragile contexts (USD 6.6 billion).

-The United States has committed to several international targets and DAC standards and recommendations.
+The United States is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Description |